twoltjer/firstrpc/Pages/Our_Church/Our_Beliefs.md

 permalink: /Our_Church/Our_Beliefs
 ---

 Jude exhorts the Church to “earnestly contend for the faith which was once delivered unto the saints” (Jude 1:3).
 One way we do this is by confessing what the Bible teaches concerning Church government, doctrine, and worship.
-As members of the universal catholic church (Westminster Confession of Faith 25:2) we confess the ancient Creeds of [Nicea-Constantinople (325, 381 AD)][1] and [Chalcedon (451 AD)][2].
-As members of the Reformed Presbyterian Church of North America we confess the Westminster Confession of Faith, Shorter & Larger Catechisms, and the RP Testimony (all are included in the [RPCNA constitution][3]).
+As members of the universal catholic church (Westminster Confession of Faith 25:2) we confess the ancient Creeds of [Nicea-Constantinople (325, 381 AD)][https://sacred-texts.com/chr/nicene.htm] and [Chalcedon (451 AD)][http://www.reformation.org/chalcedon_complete_text.html].
+As members of the Reformed Presbyterian Church of North America we confess the Westminster Confession of Faith, Shorter & Larger Catechisms, and the RP Testimony (all are included in the [RPCNA constitution][https://rpcna.org/history/constitution.pdf]).
 Thus, we are a confessionally Reformed and Presbyterian Church.
 Please consult the RPCNA constitution for full details to what we believe.

+Test change

 Below is a brief summary of our faith: